Shivarora22/ChatterDocs/README.md

     npm start
     ```

-    This will launch the server locally on `http://localhost:11434`.
+    This will launch the server locally on `http://localhost:3000`.

 2. **Start Llama2 Model**:

     Ensure that you have Llama2 running locally (via `ollama run llama2`).
 This will handle the processing of queries.

+3. **Project Structure**:

+    Create two directories inside "embeddings" and "data" and add your pdf file inside data directory.

 3. **Configure Embeddings File**:

-    Make sure you have the `embeddings/embeddings.json` file with the document embeddings.
+    Make sure you change the "your_file_name" inside embed-file.js and then run "node embed-file.js"

 ---

 ## API Usage

-### `POST /api/chat`
+### `POST /ask`

 This is the main endpoint that will receive queries and return contextually relevant answers from your documents.